- Military Life Cycle

 Information and support for service members and their families.
 About the Call Center.

 Sometimes other adults have the special gift of helping our children see and use their strengths and talents.
 This is mentorship.
 A mentor is an adult your child trusts, admires and respects who provides support and guidance and is actively involved in your child’s life.
-Here are some suggestions on helping your child find a mentor.
+According to a 2008 study published by the National Library of Medicine, mentoring has favorable effects on behavioral, attitudinal, health-related, interpersonal, motivational and career outcomes.
+If you feel your child or teen would benefit from having a trusted adult to mentor and help navigate academic, career or life milestones, here are some suggestions to help your child find the right mentor.

 Elements of a good mentoring relationship